w3c/wai-tutorials/source/forms/validation.html.erb.md

 ## Validating common input
 {:.newex}

-HTML5 also provides input types for `email`, `url`, `number`, `range`, `date` and `time`.
-As for required controls, most common web browsers support these features and handle the input checking.
-In addition, they help user provide the input by providing controls such as date pickers and on-screen keyboards.
+HTML5 also provides input types for other data, like `email`, `url`, `number`, `range`, `date`, or `time`.
+Most common web browsers support these features and handle the input checking.
+In addition, they help user provide the input by providing controls such as date pickers and custom on-screen keyboards.

 The example below shows these HTML5 input types.
-They are displayed as simple `text` input fields in older web browsers that do not yet support HTML5.
+They are displayed as simple `text` input fields in older web browsers without HTML5 support.

 {::nomarkdown}
 <%= sample_start %>